-Short Term Loans from banks (secured)\ March 31, 2023 March 31, 2022 22.00
+March 31, 2023 March 31, 2022 Short Term Loans: from banks (secured)\ 22.00

-- \ The Company has availed Working capital facility from ICICI bank, which is payable between 120 to 180 days from the date of disbursement, in single installment and carried an interest rate of 7.5% per annum (March 31, 2022; Rs 22 (i) A first ranking pari passu charge/ assignment of all insurance policies, contractors' guarantees and liquidated damages to the maximum extent permissible under the OMDA and the Escrow Account Agreement; - (ii) A first ranking pari passu charge/assignment of all the rights; titles, permits, approvals and interests of the Borrower in, to and in respect of the Project Documents, in accordance with and to the maximum extent permitted under the - (iii) A first ranking pari passu charge on all the revenues / receivables of the Borrower (excluding dues to the Authority) subject to the provisions of the Escrow
+- \ The Company has availed Working capital facility from ICICI bank, which is payable between 120 to 180 days from the date of disbursement, in single installment and carried an interest rate of 7.5% per annum (March 31, 2022; Rs 22 crores).
+The corrent working capital facility is valid till May 20, 2023.
+The working capital facility is secured with:

+(i) A first ranking pari passu charge/ assignment of all insurance policies, contractors' guarantees and liquidated damages to the maximum extent permissible under the OMDA and the Escrow Account Agreement; - (ii) A first ranking pari passu charge/assignment of all the rights; titles, permits, approvals and interests of the Borrower in, to and in respect of the Project Documents, in accordance with and to the maximum extent permitted under the OMDA and the Escrow Account Agreement; - (iii) A first ranking part passu charge on all the revenues / receivables of the Borrower (excluding dues to the Authority) subject to the provisions of the Escrow Account Agreement and the OMDA.